nikcbg/failsrepo/DETAILED.md

-#Detailed description of the steps what is already done.
+#Detailed description of the steps how tasks are done.

 1.New repo created with README.md and MIT license.